stackfoundation/docs/articles/getting-started.md

-# Getting Started with Sandbox
+# Getting started

 This page lists documentation that will help you get started with Sandbox.

 ### Overview

-If you have not already done so, first read the [Sandbox Overview](/docs/overview).
+If you have not already done so, first read the [Sandbox overview](/docs/overview).

 ### Installing Sandbox